codegode23/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . .. /boot command ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file command is used to classify a file's contents. ln -s /bin/ls __ls__ used to Create a symbolic link.
+ls -al . .. /boot command ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file command is used to classify a file's contents. ln -s /bin/ls __ls__ used to Create a symbolic link. cp -um *.html ../ - this script copies all the HTML files  that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.